bbqbailey/mqttDirector/README.md

             cd /media

-        4.1.2 create the directory Hottub.
-This is where the Hottub code will mount.
+        4.1.2 create the directory DEV_NODE.
+This is where the DEV_NODE code will mount.

-            sudo mkdir Hottub
+            sudo mkdir DEV_NODE

-        4.1.3 Directory Hottub is probably owned by root, so you'll need to change it, but First, verify that it is owned by root by doing a 'ls -al'
+        4.1.3 Directory DEV_NODE is probably owned by root, so you'll need to change it, but First, verify that it is owned by root by doing a 'ls -al'

                 ls -al /media

             If it is owned by 'root root', then you'll want to change it to pi pi by issuing:

-                sudo chown pi:pi Hottub
+                sudo chown pi:pi DEV_NODE

             Now ensure it is correct by doing ls -al /media and observing the ownserhip of pi pi

                 ls -al /media

-        4.1.4 Now we are going to create a flag-file to show wherether Hottub's directory has been mounted or not.
+        4.1.4 Now we are going to create a flag-file to show wherether DEV_NODE's directory has been mounted or not.
 Well do this by issueing the 'touch' command for a file named 'NOT_MOUNTED'.
-If in the future you do a ls -al /media/Hottub and you see the file 'NOT_MOUNTED', then you know your Hottub file system has not been mounted, and you'll need to do the 'sshfs' command (down below).
+If in the future you do a ls -al /media/DEV_NODE and you see the file 'NOT_MOUNTED', then you know your DEV_NODE file system has not been mounted, and you'll need to do the 'sshfs' command (down below).

-                First, cd to the Hottub directory you just created:
+                First, cd to the DEV_NODE directory you just created:

-                    cd /media/Hottub
+                    cd /media/DEV_NODE

                 Now, using 'touch' create the file NOT_MOUNTED